 Even though color grading is now more advanced, it’s actually easier to use!

-Keep reading to the end of this tutorial for one of my favourite time saving tricks that you can use with any of the tools in Lightroom!
+Keep reading to the end for one of my favourite time saving tricks that you can use with any of the tools in Lightroom!

 What is color grading?